 Spring Jump: Gex's trademark vertical mobility option.
 There are also jump pads in quite a few levels.

-Suck E. Cheese's: Gex's mother converted Mission Control into a theme restaurant, Space Monkeys, featuring robotic dancing space chimps.
+Suck E. Cheese's: Gex's mother bought NASA and converted Mission Control into a theme restaurant, Space Monkeys, featuring robotic dancing space chimps.

 Super Not-Drowning Skills: Played straight in the first game, where Gex swims Mario-style, pressing the jump button to float upwards and not needing any oxygen.
 In Enter The Gecko, he doesn't need oxygen in the N64 version's titanic level.
 Averted in Deep Cover Gecko, where Gex has an Oxygen Meter.